Doramuh/Doramuh/README.md

-Polytechnic University student who knows general coding stuff
+Hong Kong Polytechnic University student who knows general coding stuff

 Also knows minecraft command if this interest you :>